voberoi/atariemailarchive-data/README.md

 * `subject`: the message subject
 * `body`: the message body

-## Please explain how senders, recipients, and carbon copies are formatted
+## How are senders, recipients, and CC formatted?

 From my correspondence with Jed: